Xe138/obsidian-mcp-server/CONTRIBUTING.md

-# Contributing to Obsidian MCP Server Plugin
+# Contributing to MCP Server Plugin

-Thank you for your interest in contributing to the Obsidian MCP Server Plugin!
+Thank you for your interest in contributing to the MCP Server Plugin!
 This document provides guidelines and information for contributors.

 ## Table of Contents